Father and daughter reported missing in Gloucester Township, New Jersey

 Investigators believe they may be headed to the Bronx, New York.

-Jose Diaz is a black male who is approximately 5'9" tall and 250 pounds.
-He has brown eyes and brown hair.
+Jose Diaz is described as a Black male, 5'9 tall, 250 pounds, with brown eyes and brown hair.
 He was last seen wearing a black or dark-colored jacket.

-Leih Diaz is a 3-year-old Hispanic female, described as being 4'6" tall and 35 pounds.
-She has brown eyes and brown hair.
-She was last seen wearing a black jacket, blue jeans and tan pants.
+Leih Diaz is a 3-year-old Hispanic female with brown eyes and brown hair.
+She was last seen wearing a black jacket and blue jeans or tan pants.

-If you have any information you are asked to call Gloucester Township police.